Work & Career

 Office pranks aren’t as funny as you think they are

 There’s office humor and then there’s…whatever Jim was doing to Dwight on The Office.
 Playing silly pranks on your boss or coworkers can be a funny way to lighten up a tough day and inject a little humor into the workplace.
 But one person’s prank is often another person’s irritation, fear, or embarrassment.
 Just because you think it’s hilarious doesn’t mean your target will to.
 “I mean I love pranks but if you’re going to prank me twice in one week, you’ve crossed the line into annoying,” Pirzada says.
-Save the pranks for your friends or stick to harmless versions like these 6 April Fool’s Day jokes that are safe to play on your coworkers.
+Save the pranks for your friends.
+Read on for the things you should never, ever say to your boss.